-Syananondh (1983) investigated Thai-speaking ability of graduate students to understand spoken English upon their arrival in the United States.
-He found that the students perceived the different English pronunciation taught in Thailand, inadequate English vocabulary, and lack of English conversation training as the major causes of their difficulty in English listening comprehension.
+Syananondh (1983) investigated the Thai-speaking ability of graduate students to understand spoken English upon their arrival in the United States.
+He found that the students perceived the different English pronunciation taught in inadequate Thailand.
+English lack of vocabulary, and English conversation training as the major causes of their difficulty in English listening comprehension.
 Khan (2019) observed that pronunciation is critical and that students should pay close attention to pronunciation as early as possible.
 Otherwise, the result will be that "advanced students find that they can improve all aspects of their proficiency in English except their pronunciation and mistakes which have been repeated for years are impossible to eradicate" (Baker, 1992).